dbpedia/dev.dbpedia.org/markdown/DBpedia Live Continuous Extraction.md

 # Architecture
 The DBpedia Live module is intended to provide a continuously (live with a delay period) updated version of DBpedia, as an extension to the regular full dump releases as well as diff files between consecutive dump releases.
 It tries to bridge the gap between the time of 2 dump releases (usually at least 2 weeks due to Wikimedia Dump release interval) by extracting Wikipedia pages on demand, after they have been modified.
 Live is also used in order to provide (dump) extraction of abstracts in multiple languages ([DBpedia Chapter languages only](https://wiki.dbpedia.org/join/chapters)), using the [NIF extractors](https://github.com/dbpedia/extraction-framework/blob/master/core/src/main/scala/org/dbpedia/extraction/mappings/AbstractExtractorWikipedia.scala).

-The backbone of DBpedia Live is a queue to keep track of the pages that need to be processed and a relational database (called Live Cache) that is used to store extracted triples and decide whether they are supposed to be added, deleted or reinserted.
+The backbone of DBpedia Live is a queue to keep track of the pages that need to be processed and a relational database (called [Live Cache](https://github.com/dbpedia/extraction-framework/blob/master/live/src/main/SQL/dbstructure.sql)) that is used to store extracted triples and decide whether they are supposed to be added, deleted or reinserted.
 These triples are published as gzipped N-Triples files.
 The Live Mirror can consume the information contained in these N-Triples files in order to synchronize a Virtuoso Triple Store.
 By doing so, the extraction and publication of the changed triples on the one hand and synchronization of changed triples to a Triplestore on the other hand are decoupled.

-Live uses a mechanism called Feeder in order to determine which pages need to be processed: one Feeder, that receives a stream of recent changes that is provided by Wikimedia; one Feeder that queries pages that are present in the Live Cache but have not been processed in a long time; and so on (see Feeder section).
+Live uses a mechanism called [Feeder](https://github.com/dbpedia/extraction-framework/tree/master/live/src/main/java/org/dbpedia/extraction/live/feeder) in order to determine which pages need to be processed: one Feeder, that receives a stream of recent changes that is provided by Wikimedia; one Feeder that queries pages that are present in the Live Cache but have not been processed in a long time (see Feeder section).
 They fill the Live Queue with Items, which are then processed by a configurable set of extractors, which are used in the regular dump extraction (core module of extraction framework).

 ## Live Queue and Publishing Queue
-The Live Queue is a combination of a priority blocking queue and a unique set.
+The [Live Queue](https://github.com/dbpedia/extraction-framework/blob/master/live/src/main/java/org/dbpedia/extraction/live/queue/LiveQueue.java) is a combination of a priority blocking queue and a unique set.
-It consists of LiveQueueItems each of which is identified by its name (the wiki page name).
+It consists of [LiveQueueItems](https://github.com/dbpedia/extraction-framework/blob/master/live/src/main/java/org/dbpedia/extraction/live/queue/LiveQueueItem.java) each of which is identified by its name (the wiki page name).
 This way, it is guaranteed that each item in the queue is unique (based on its name) and processed according to its priority.
 It is also a blocking queue.
 That means, if necessary, a take() will wait for the queue to become non-empty and a put(e) will wait for the queue to become smaller and offer enough space for e.
 All fields and methods of the queue are static.